Hack4Austin2014/TUNESQUAD/README.md

-KING.Alpha
+TEAM #TUNESQUAD
 ==========

-Kids in a New Groove - Team Alpha
+Kids in a New Groove - #TUNESQUAD

+Glossy deliverable demo.